Stanley R. Tupper

-Stanley Roger Tupper (January 25, 1921 – January 6, 2006) was a U.S. Representative from Maine, serving three terms from 1961 to 1967.
+Stanley Roger Tupper (January 25, 1921 – January 6, 2006) was an American lawyer, World War II veteran, and politician who served three terms as a U.S. Representative from Maine, serving three terms from 1961 to 1967.

 Early life

-Born in Boothbay Harbor, Maine, Tupper was educated in Boothbay Harbor public schools, and he graduated from Hebron Academy in Hebron, Maine.
-He then attended Middlebury College in Middlebury, Vermont.
+Born in Boothbay Harbor, Maine, Tupper was educated at local schools, and graduated from Boothbay Harbor High School in 1939.
+He then attended Hebron Academy for a year of college prep, and was admitted into Middlebury College in Middlebury, Vermont.

-Start of career
+World War II

 In 1942 at age 21, Tupper joined the United States Border Patrol, completed training in El Paso, Texas, and carried out assignments on both the Mexican and Canadian borders.

 Tupper joined the United States Navy in mid-World War II; he served from September 1944 to March 1946, and was discharged as a Petty Officer Third Class.

+Career

 He returned to the Border Patrol until resigning in 1948, when he returned to Maine and began to study law with his father while also taking law school courses through LaSalle Extension University of Chicago, Illinois.

 He graduated from LaSalle University in 1948, was admitted to the bar in 1949, and began to practice in Boothbay Harbor.
 Tupper also began to serve in local government; he was elected to the Boothbay Harbor board of selectmen in 1948, and was selected to serve as chairman in 1949.
 As a selectman, he took a lead role in creating the town's police department, and his other initiatives included adopting the secret ballot for election of town officials, competitive bidding for town equipment and services, and the town manager form of government.

+Early political offices

 A Republican, Tupper served as member of the Maine House of Representatives from 1953 to 1954, as assistant state attorney general from 1959 to 1960, and as commissioner of the state Department of Sea and Shore Fisheries from 1953 to 1957.

 Congressman

 Tupper was elected as a Republican to the Eighty-seventh and the two succeeding Congresses (January 3, 1961 – January 3, 1967).

-Tupper was one of two Republicans to co-sponsor Medicare, and his Congressional career was also notable for his support of the Civil Rights Acts of 1964 and 1965.
+Tupper voted in favor of the Civil Rights Act of 1964 and the Voting Rights Act of 1965, and along with fellow Republican congressman John Lindsay co-sponsored Medicare.
+In 1964, Tupper served as manager for Nelson Rockefeller's 1964 presidential campaign in New England and refused to support Arizona conservative senator Barry Goldwater for the 1964 United States presidential election.

 In 1966, along with three Republican Senators and four other Republican Representatives, Tupper signed a telegram sent to Georgia Governor Carl E. Sanders regarding the Georgia legislature's refusal to seat the recently elected Julian Bond in the Georgia House of Representatives.
 This refusal, said the telegram, was "a dangerous attack on representative government.
 None of us agree with Mr. Bond's views on the Vietnam War; in fact we strongly repudiate these views.
 But unless otherwise determined by a court of law, which the Georgia Legislature is not, he is entitled to express them."